collective/collective.contentrules.mailtolocalrole/README.txt

 a customer project.
 It's in production use, there are some tests, but it's not 1.0 yet.
 Feedback is appreciated.

+0.7 update: Several users have commented and sent feedback/patches.
+Thank you!

 Caveat
 ======

-This contentrule only works on *local* roles.
+This contentrule only works on **local** roles.
 If you check for the review role and you have a user a or a group in your user settings defined as a reviewer as a global role, these will *NOT* be picked up.